kununu/testing-bundle/README.md

                 - table_to_exclude_from_purge

     elastic_search:
-        my_index_alias: # Alias to be use to load fixtures for the configured index using the defined service
+        my_index_alias: # Alias to be used to load fixtures for the configured index using the defined service
+            load_command_fixtures_classes_namespace:
+                - 'Kununu\TestingBundle\Tests\App\Fixtures\ElasticSearch\ElasticSearchFixture2' # FQDN for a fixtures class
             service: 'Kununu\TestingBundle\Tests\App\ElasticSearch' # Service Id of an instance of Elasticsearch\Client
             index_name: 'my_index_name' # name of your index

     cache:
         # Enable or disable the generation of orchestrators for cache pools in the app
         enable: true
+        pools:
+            app.cache.first: # Cache pool id for wich a Symfony command will be registered to load fixtures to
+                load_command_fixtures_classes_namespace:
+                    # FQDN for fixtures classes
+                    - 'Kununu\TestingBundle\Tests\App\Fixtures\CachePool\CachePoolFixture1'
+                    - 'Kununu\TestingBundle\Tests\App\Fixtures\CachePool\CachePoolFixture2'

 ```

 ## Loading Fixtures in your tests